zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "This guide will help you track and report on the usage of your NGINX Plus, NGINX App Protect, NGINX Ingress Controller, and Kubernetes Connectivity Stack deployments.
+description: "This guide will help you track and report on the number of your NGINX Plus installations -- including for NGINX App Protect, NGINX Ingress Controller, and Kubernetes Connectivity Stack deployments.
 You may be required to report this information if you are enrolled in a commercial plan such as [F5's Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program)."

 # Assign weights in increments of 100
 weight: 100